 And then, inevitably, I broke one.
-Never the graceful one, I leaned across the table too quickly, my elbow knocking the priceless goblet to the floor in a deafening crash, wine spraying across the room as if I had murdered my guests.
+I leaned across the table too quickly, my elbow knocking the delicate goblet to the floor in a deafening crash, wine spraying across the room as if I had murdered my guests.
 My hand flew to my mouth, tears welled in my eyes.
 Before I could speak, David said, “Thank God.
 I hated those damn glasses.
 My parents meant well, but they are so not us.
 Can we go back to the jelly jars now?”
-As he spoke, my friends started sweeping up broken glass, completely unsurprised and unperturbed to be covered in wine.
+As he spoke, my friends started sweeping up broken glass, unsurprised and unperturbed to be covered in wine.
 David poured me a new glass of wine in a jelly jar and we all went outside to watch the sunset.

 He’s right.
 We aren’t crystal goblet people.
 We’re jelly jar people.
 It is about the gathering, not the presentation.
-Those glasses sparked some crazed desire in me, as if everything looking perfect meant it would actually be perfect.
+Those glasses sparked some crazed desire in me, as if everything looked perfect meant it would actually be perfect.
 But perfect isn’t comfortable or meaningful.
 Perfect isn’t my people.

 I think about Jesus sometimes and that last supper.
 How he knew it was the end, so he gathered his people around to partake of a meal, which was both a simple human urge and a sacred sharing of a historic moment.
 Italian archeologist Generoso Urciulo and Egyptologist Marta Berogno claim that the disciples would have been sitting on cushions around a low table (not seated on one side of a table, as depicted by Leonardo da Vinci).
-They believe that, in addition to bread and wine, the menu also included beans, fish stew, bitter herbs, olives and lamb meat.
+They believe that, in addition to bread and wine, the menu probably included beans, fish stew, bitter herbs, olives, and lamb meat.

-This feels right to me.
-I bet it got raucous.
+I hope it got raucous.
 The disciples cried, but they probably laughed a lot too.
 When Jesus revealed that one of them would betray him, I bet punches and fish stew were thrown.
 Jesus was a jelly jar kind of dude, a sit around on cushions kind of guy, a man of the people more concerned with connection than appearance.
 If I knew I would soon die, I too would throw a massive dinner party and invite all my people, break bread and spill wine and slaughter the lamb and hug and cry and laugh and raise a glass to the heavens and leave the dirty dishes in the sink for the morrow.
 You can keep your quiet, polite dinners where everyone uses the correct fork.
 Give me a broken glass affair anytime.